bowringjb/tinyanim-tween-library/README.md

 ##Callbacks

-TinyAnim has callbacks for when the animation advances and ends, you can tap into them like so:
+TinyAnim™ has callbacks for when the animation advances and ends, you can tap into them like so:

 ```html
 TinyAnim.onAdvanceFrame = function() {